 Parents who reach an agreement on issues of parental responsibility must submit a signed Regulating Agreement containing all the points agreed on.
 This must set out expressly, in addition to other measures:

 The Regulating Agreement is submitted together with the application to the appropriate Court of First Instance.
 It must be ratified by the parents in court.
-After hearing the minors - if they are old enough - and the public prosecutor, the judge assesses the agreements.
+The minors will be heard where this is deemed necessary on an ex officio basis or at the request of the prosecutor, the parties, members of the court’s technical team or the minor.
+After seeking the opinion of the public prosecutor, the judge assesses the agreements.

 Unless they are damaging for the children, agreements by the spouses adopted to govern the consequences of annulment, separation or divorce will be approved by the judge.
 If the parties propose arrangements for visits and communication between grandchildren and their grandparents, the judge may approve them after having a hearing with the grandparents in which they give their assent.